turingschool/lesson_plans/ruby_04-apis_and_scalability/websockets_workshop.markdown

 The `connection` event passes the individual socket of the user that connected to the callback function.
 Once we have our hands on the individual socket connection, we can add further event listeners to a particular socket.

+Keep in mind that WebSockets work around the model of "one socket, one user".
+So whenever we're working with a `socket` object, we can think of that as a connection to a specific user's browser.

+The `io` object that socket.io gave us provides several other useful functions as well.

-We can get a count of all of the clients currently connected with `io.engine.clientsCount`.
-Let's update our little logger.
+For example, we can get a count of all of the clients currently connected with `io.engine.clientsCount`.
+Let's update our little logger to display this count:

 ```js
 // server.js